-Neither of us had ever been camping (in tents) before so it was a new experience for us both.
+Neither of us had ever been camping (in tents) before so we didn’t have any proper camping gear and it was a new experience for us both.
 We went with a cheap £10 tent and a £10 double sleeping bag that we bought in ASDA (the tent lasted one trip, the sleeping bag finally gave up last year a whopping 7 years later) and we lived out of our car using a tiny camping stove and pan for food.

 We spent more on petrol than anything else touring the Highlands and it was the best holiday I’ve ever had.

 I expect you’ve heard that this year’s Download was wet, muddy and a wash out?
 I came home on Sunday night cold through to my bones (we left early to avoid traffic, thank goodness!) as I’d been wet through since Friday/Saturday more or less due to cockyness (it looked sunny when we set off) and poor planning skills!

 Don’t get me wrong, I had an awesome weekend and the experience was wonderful, as always, but I wish I’d not packed an hour before we left on Friday morning (yes, yes bad idea) and I’d had something like the Halford’s Ultimate Camping Guide to hand to make sure I didn’t forget anything important and for some tops tips.